 - Salts like sodium chloride accelerates the hydration to reduce the setting time, while alum or borax reduce the hydration to increase the setting time of hardening.

-- It is used much in decorating surfaces, making false ceilings, bondages in surgical treatment, dentistry, etc.
+- It is used in decorating surfaces, making false ceilings, bondages in surgical treatment, dentistry, etc.

 Extraction of Alkaline Earth Metals

-Magnesium occurs naturally and extracted from one of its ores.
-Some of the ores are,
+Magnesium occurs naturally and is extracted from one of its ores.
+Some of the ores are given below:

 - Magnesite – MgCO3